clearwaterkzk/kaggle_titanic/README.md

 ## Description
-usging passengers infomation, precdict whether they survived(1) or not(0)
+Purpose of analysis : precdict whether they survived(1) or not(0) by usging passengers infomation.

 |Variable|Definition|Key|
 |--------|----------|---|